 Tonight I had some pork cutlets.
 Here's what I did.
 Every single person in the family devoured it and asked for seconds.
 That is an accomplishment.

-While the coals are burning down to the proper temperature, rub the pork with ground cumin, ground cinnamon, and freshly ground smoked sea salt.
+While the coals are burning down to the proper temperature, rub the pork with ground cumin, ground cinnamon, ground coriander, and freshly ground smoked sea salt.

 Then make a quick chutney.
 One thing I like to do is tie in flavors between dishes.
-Since I used ground cumin in the rub on the meat, I used fresh cilantro in the chutney because, it's all the same plant - cilantro is the leafy herb, coriander is the seed, and cumin is the seed in powdered form.
+Since I used ground coriander in the rub on the meat, I used fresh cilantro in the chutney because it's all the same plant.
 Why the different names?
 I have no idea.

 Cook all of that in a large flat-bottomed pan until the fruit is softened and the sauce thickened.
 Once to the consistency that you desire, stir in chopped cilantro and season with freshly ground pink Himalaya salt and flower pepper.